Reproducible-Urban-Research/Streamlit-/README.md

 ![Preview](Image_1.png)

 ⚙️ Functionality

-🚶‍♂️ Borough Selector: Choose a borough to see its population data.
+Choose a borough to see its population data.

 📊 Growth Calculation: Calculate the population growth between two selected years.